Tamminhdiep97/Tamminhdiep97/README.md

-- 👋 Hi, I’m @Tamminhdiep97
+- 👋 Hi, I’m Tam
-- 👀 I’m interested in Machine Learning, Deep Learning and Image processing
-- 🌱 I’m currently learning Advance Deep Learning
-- 💞️ I’m looking to collaborate on Deep Learning and Image processing workfield
+- I like to code with neovim

+RE-INVENT THE HELL OUT OF THE WHEEL
 - 📫 How to reach me: Email: tamdiepminh97@gmail.com

 <!---